 - Virgin Coconut Oil – Dr. Pluorde did not specifically mention this one in her book and I am not aware of any studies to corroborate my experience, but I have used coconut oil topically with success on myself and my littles for the past few years (no burns).
 According to Pluorde, antioxidants work when taken internally and when applied directly to the skin, and research with several edible oils and tea solutions placed on the skin confirm this.
-For an deeper look at why virgin coconut oil is considered a sunscreen by many check out this post.
-(Please keep in mind that this is virgin coconut oil only because it contains the highest level of antioxidants, and that oils extracted with harsh solvents are not recommended.
-Here’s where to buy a good quality coconut oil.).
+Update: One study found that coconut and olive oils to have an SPF of about 8. (source)

 - Fish Oil, Dried Rosemary, Avocado, Eggs, Milk & Yogurt, Spinach – They contain glutathione’s, “one of the body’s most important antioxidants that helps protect against free radical damage in the skin, as well as in the brain.
 Since glutathione cannot be taken orally, as it is destroyed by the stomach, the body needs to manufacture it from the amino acids: glycine, cysteine, and glutamate.
 However, selenium, sulfur and Vitamin D are also necessary parts and must be available for the process to take place.
 This is another benefit of making sure you have enough vitamin D [and sulfur, which many people are deficient in] from either sun exposure or from taking it as a supplement.”